koala-framework/composer-extra-assets/README.md

 NPM binaries will be exposed in the `vendor/bin` directory if the NPM dependency is declared in the **root Composer package**.

-If you are writing a package and want a NPM binary to be exposed in `vendor/bin`, you can add the `expose-npm-binaries` attribute to the composer `extra` session:
+If you are writing a package and want a NPM package to be available in the `node_modules` directory of Composer's root (instead of the `node_modules` directory of your package), you can add the `expose-npm-packages` attribute to the composer `extra` session of your package:

      "require": {
          "koala-framework/composer-extra-assets": "~1.1"